 Many seniors are unfamiliar with Pilates; however, this low-impact exercise focuses on core muscles and stability similar to yoga.
 Unlike yoga, Pilates often uses different types of equipment that helps a person stretch and build muscle strength.
 Pilates and yoga can both also be done at home with.

 Many seniors have no interest in joining a large gym.
-There are exercises they can do to combat abdominal fat and simultaneously build strength in their own homes or in a nursing home or assisted living facility.
+There are exercises they can do to combat abdominal fat and simultaneously build strength in their own homes or in a nursing home, memory care facility or assisted living facility.
 Stair climbing, chair squats, single-leg stands or wall pushups are easy ways for a senior to gain some extra exercise throughout the day.

 Walking is simply one of the best forms of exercise for a person of any age.
 Walking is free and can be done at any pace.
 Seniors can walk together to not only exercise but engage in social activity at the same time.
 Taking the time to walk enhances a senior’s physical strength and emotional strength as well.
 Walking helps not only build muscle, but it helps improve joints, circulation, and digestion.
 Every person can benefit from this free and easy activity that can be done at their own pace.